pfsense/docs/source/config/advanced-setup.rst

-It's possible, when everything else is right, that IP checksum offloading can provide a modest performance improvement, but this is unlikely to be more than “noticeable” with the traffic processed by most pfSense installations.
+It's possible, when everything else is right, that IP checksum offloading can provide a modest performance improvement, but this is unlikely to be more than "noticeable" with the traffic processed by most pfSense installations.
 However, at 10Gbps or above, such offloading can become quite useful.
-Support for these is an important component of the pfSense “3.0” effort.
+Support for these is an important component of the pfSense "3.0" effort.

 Defaults
 ~~~~~~~~